microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-industrydataroot-delete-years.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [yearTimePeriodDefinition](../resources/industrydata-yeartimeperioddefinition.md) object in the response body.
+If successful, this method returns a `204 No Content` response code.

 ## Examples